MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 ---
-title: Connector Version Release History | Microsoft Docs
+title: Connector Version Release History
 description: This topic lists all releases of the Connectors for Forefront Identity Manager (FIM) and Microsoft Identity Manager (MIM)
 services: active-directory
 documentationcenter: ''